 - 2010 – 4 students – $1200.00

-The increase over the last two years can be attributed to being debt-free (yeah!) and, therefore, having more money to spend.
-It is also due to having a student in the middle school years, thereby working more disciplines (and more books) into his course of study.
+The increase over the last few years can be attributed to being debt-free (yay!) and, therefore, having more money to spend.
+It is also due to having a students in the middle and high school years, thereby working more disciplines (and more books) into the course of study as well as paying more outside teachers.

 Borrow as much as possible.

-Thankfully, I have generous friends and a great library to loan me books, tapes, and movies.
+Over the years, I have had generous friends and a great library to loan me books, tapes, and movies.
 Not only does this save me money and storage space, but it also saves me from making unwise purchases — I can test the resource out before buying it.
-It also helps me make wise purchases — if I love something that I borrow, I know it’s safe to buy.
+It also helps me make wise purchases — if I love something that I’ve borrowed, I know it will be a good investment to purchase our own copy.

 Buy what you can afford.